stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tbishaw-stat6250): How are a group of statments executed as a unit in DATA steps?
 - Question (tchan49-stat6250): Can "UNION all corr" make sure that all columns with corresponding name are matched up even in different positions?
 - *Question* (jbettonville-stat6250): If not all columns between the two data sets were named identically, would UNION ALL CORR in lead to missing values in the resulting data set?
-- Question (aguenane-stat6250): What does the AS keyword do in a PROC SQL SELECT statement?
+- Question (aguenane−stat6250): What is the function of the UNION statement and how is it used?